 - 1 tsp pepper

-- Heat non-stick skillet with a tablespoon of olive oil and butter and add the chopped bell pepper, onion, salt and pepper and saute till onions are translucent then add the garlic and saute for another minute then remove from heat and set aside.
+- Heat a nonstick skillet with 1 tablespoon of olive oil and 1 tablespoon of butter.
+Add the chopped bell pepper, onion, salt, and pepper and saute till the onions are translucent.
+Add the garlic and saute for 1 more minute; then remove from heat and set aside.

-- Combine turkey, eggs, bread crumbs, a few shakes of salt and pepper, cooked veggies, and chipotle ketchup.
-Mix with hands until ingredients are distributed evenly (my favorite part)
+- Combine the turkey, eggs, bread crumbs, a few shakes of salt and pepper, cooked veggies, and chipotle ketchup.
+Mix with your hands until the ingredients are distributed evenly (my favorite part).

-- Place in the over for 45 minutes.
+- Place in the oven for 45 minutes.
 Remove, slice, and top with remaining sauce.

-- 1 and a 1/2 cups ketchup (I used low sugar and sodium)
+- 1 1/2 cups ketchup (I used low-sugar and low-sodium ketchup)